MurhafSousli/ngx-wordpress/README.md

 <a name="usage"/>
 # Usage

+After installing the library, set your WordPress base address

 <a name="Initialization"/>
 ## Initialization

-First of all, we must initialize the library's configuration in `WpState` service, set the `baseUrl` to the wordpress host address (must be done within the root component).
+To initialize the library's configuration

+1 - import `WpState` service in your root component, then set the `baseUrl` to your WordPress host address

-Inject `WORDPRESS_PROVIDERS` in the root component provider or directly in bootstrap, because we only want one global instance of `WpState`.
+2 - Inject `WORDPRESS_PROVIDERS` in the root component provider or directly in bootstrap.

 in App component (root):